 - Executor: The person chosen by the will-writer to ensure lingering debts and bills are paid and the wishes expressed in the will are fulfilled.

 - Witnesses: Individuals who sign the will and help it to be legally binding for more traditional wills.
 To avoid potential conflicts of interest, it’s a good idea not to ask any beneficiaries to be signatory witnesses.
-Some kinds of wills do not require witnesses.
+Some wills do not require witnesses.

 - Letter of instruction: This document can accompany a will to indicate who will receive which family memorabilia items, like photos or letters.

-- Probate: The process through which the estate is divided and the wishes of the will fulfilled.
+- Probate: The process through which the estate is divided and the wishes of the will be fulfilled.